vmware-archive/pop/doc/source/topics/sub_patterns.rst

             await hub.beacons.QUE.put(ret)

 This example shows iterating over the modules found in the beacons sub.
-The plugins are defined as needing to impliment an async generator function.
+The plugins are defined as needing to implement an async generator function.
 We call the async generator function, which returns an async generator that gets appended to a list.
-That list is then passed to the as_yielded fucntion that yields as the next async generator yields.
+That list is then passed to the as_yielded function that yields as the next async generator yields.
 The yielded data is then added to a QUE that can be ingested elsewhere.

-Following this patern a plugin that emits a beacon would subsequently look like this:
+Following this pattern a plugin that emits a beacon would subsequently look like this:

 .. code-block:: python